 Intended outcome Success criteria To improve attainment and progress among disadvantaged students across the curriculum at the end of Key Stage 4.
-By the end of our current plan in 2023, the percentage of students who Enter the English Baccalaureate will increase to at least 40%.
-The 2019 national average for Disadvantaged Students is 27.5% and for other students is 44.5%.
-Attainment 8 score will increase from the 2020 figure of 38.1 to 46.0 (sustaining the score achieved in 2020 TAGS process).
-EBACC average point score will increase from 2.84 to 3.75 (sustaining the score achieved in 2020 TAGS process).

-To improve the in class participation of all students in all classrooms with the goal of 100% of students being on task 100% of the time Data analysis to show that negatives for lack of participation in lessons to have decreased substantially compared to 2020 data.
+By the end of our current plan in 2026, the percentage of students who Enter the English Baccalaureate will increase to at least 40%.
+The 2023 national average for EBACC entry for Disadvantaged Students is 27.7% and for other students is 43.4%.
+In Tanfield, 23% of the students Entered the EBACC.
+Attainment 8 score for disadvantaged students will continue to track above the national average for all students.
+EBACC average point score will increase from 3.7 to match the average EBACC points score for all students nationally.
+Currently, we are 3.8 and the national figure for all students is 4.05.
+To improve the in class participation of all students in all classrooms with the goal of 100% of students being on task 100% of the time Data analysis to show that negatives for lack of participation in lessons to have decreased compared to 2023 data.
 Observations to evidence student participation improving over time and as a strength in the majority of classrooms.
-To improve numeracy and literacy amongst the least able disadvantaged students in Key Stage 3.
+To improve literacy amongst the least able disadvantaged students in Key Stage 3.
 Direct instruction data to show a rapid increase in attainment for students following this program.
 Students who have completed this program score higher in internal and external examinations compared to students of the same ability in previous years.

 To achieve and sustain improved levels of attendance and well being for all students including those who are disadvantaged Improved attendance for disadvantaged students leading to improvements in outcomes.
-Narrowing the gap for absence and persistent absence disadvantaged students compared to other students Continued high levels of well being for all students demonstrated through Student, parent and staff questionnaires and observations.
-An increase in students taking up places in enrichment activities including clubs, Champions Hour and the Duke of Edinburgh Award.
-The introduction of timetabled Co-curricular sessions for students in years 7 to 10 to ensure all students have the opportunity to take part in activities which are not part of the normal school curriculum.
+Narrowing the gap for absence and persistent absence disadvantaged students compared to other students Continued high levels of well being for all students demonstrated through • Student, parent and staff questionnaires and observations. • An increase in students taking up places in enrichment activities including clubs, Champions Hour and the Duke of Edinburgh Award. • Timetabled Co-curricular sessions for students in years 7 to 10 to ensure all students have the opportunity to take part in activities which are not part of the normal school curriculum